 Ice Cube Net Worth

-Ice Cube net worth: Ice Cube is an American rapper, actor, producer and entrepreneur.
+Ice Cube is an American rapper, actor, producer and entrepreneur.
 As of this writing, Ice Cube has a net worth of $160 million.
-Ice Cube has transitioned himself from one of the originators of the West Coast gangsta rap to one of the most powerful people in Hollywood today.
+Ice Cube has transitioned from one of the originators of the West Coast gangsta rap to one of the most powerful people in Hollywood today.
 After initially earning fame and fortune as a member of NWA, embarked on a highly successful solo career.
 He has also written, produced and starred in a number of films.

 Ice Cube was born O'Shea Jackson on June 15, 1969 in South Central Los Angeles.
 Jackson was born to Doris, a custodian and hospital clerk, and Hosea Jackson, UCLA groundskeeper.
 He has an older brother, and a half-sister who was tragically killed when Ice Cube was just 12.
 He grew up on Van Wick Street in Los Angeles, and started writing raps and hip-hop music by age 14.
 Ice Cube got his rapper name from his older brother, quoted as saying his brother threatened to slam him into a freezer and pull him out when he was an ice cube, and the name stuck.